Richard E. Rubenstein

-Richard E. Rubenstein (born February 24, 1938) is an author and University Professor of Conflict Resolution and Public Affairs at George Mason University, holding degrees from Harvard University, Oxford University (as a Rhodes Scholar), and Harvard Law School.
+Richard E. Rubenstein (born February 24, 1938) is an author and University Professor Emeritus of Conflict Resolution and Public Affairs at George Mason University, holding degrees from Harvard University, Oxford University (as a Rhodes Scholar), and Harvard Law School.
 Rubenstein is from Woodmere, New York.
 He lives in Washington, D.C.

 Career

-Rubenstein was an attorney at Steptoe & Johnson in Washington, DC, and served as assistant director of the Adlai Stevenson Institute of International Affairs in Chicago before becoming associate professor of political science at Roosevelt University (1970–79), professor of law and academic dean at Antioch Law School (1979–87), and university professor at George Mason University (since 1987).
-He is a faculty member and former director of George Mason's Jimmy and Rosalynn Carter School for Peace and Conflict Resolution, the nation's oldest and largest conflict studies program.
+Rubenstein was an attorney at Steptoe & Johnson in Washington, DC, and served as assistant director of the Adlai Stevenson Institute of International Affairs in Chicago before becoming associate professor of political science at Roosevelt University (1970–79).
+In 1976-77 he served as Fulbright Professor at the Universite de Provence (Aix-Marseille I).
+Returning to Washington, he became professor of law and academic dean at Antioch Law School (1979–87)and then university professor at George Mason University (1987-2023).
+At George Mason he served as a faculty member and former director of the Jimmy and Rosalynn Carter School for Peace and Conflict Resolution, the nation's oldest and largest conflict studies program.
+While at the Carter School he spent a sabbatical term teaching at the University of Malta and afterwards was instrumental in creating an international master's program taught jointly by his George Mason colleagues and Maltese professors.
+The University of Malta awarded him an honorary Litt.D. degree in 2016.

-Since the 1970s Rubenstein has been active in movements for peace, racial equality, and social justice.
-In Chicago he helped organize protests against the Vietnam War and activities in support of the Black Power movement.
-His writings have mostly been about various types of violent conflicts and the possibilities of resolving them by restructuring failing socioeconomic, cultural, and political systems.
+Since the 1960s Rubenstein has been active in movements for peace, equality, and social justice.
+In Chicago he helped organize protests against the Vietnam War and served as co-chair of the Chicago Peace Action Coalition, He also participated in multiple activities in support of the Black Power and workers' power movements.
+His writings, both academic and journalistic, have generally focused on analyzing violent social conflicts and exploring the possibilities of resolving them by restructuring failing socioeconomic, cultural, and political systems.